 Workplace-based experiential learning (also referred to as work-integrated learning or WIL) offers opportunities for students to develop and articulate a range of employability skills before they leave university.

 There are several types of work-integrated learning: paid and unpaid, full- and part-time, curricular and co-curricular.

-- For more information about WIL, see this Practical Guide for Work-integrated Learning from the Higher Education Quality Council of Ontario
+- For more information about WIL, see this Practical Guide for Work-integrated Learning and this report on WIL in Post-Secondary Institutions from the Higher Education Quality Council of Ontario

 - For more resources to support WIL, see also CEWIL (Co-operative Education and Work-Integrated Learning Canada)

 - For modules you can import into your course to support students’ career skills development, see Niagara College’s WIL Open Module Initiative

 - Set yourself up for success using the University of Waterloo’s WIL Quality Framework or watch this presentation from the University of Calgary